-- 7.5 If a pupil's attendance falls below 95%, his attendance in particular will be monitored.
-Often his attendance rate will have been caused by an acceptable reason, such as bouts of illness, but if the reason(s) given for his absence, over time, appear unacceptable or a pattern of absence has formed, further information will need to be gained from parents or health professionals. - 7.6 If attendance falls below 90%, parents will be contacted by the Head of Year to discuss how attendance can be improved.
+- 7.5 If a pupil's attendance falls below 95%, his attendance will be monitored particularly closely.
+Often this will have been caused by an acceptable reason, such as bouts of illness, but if the reason(s) given for his absence, over time, appear unacceptable or a pattern of absence has formed, further information will need to be gained from parents or health professionals. - 7.6 If attendance falls below 90%, parents will be contacted by the Head of Year to discuss how attendance can be improved. - 7.7 Investigations into persistent absence may appropriately involve medical professionals and the offer of counselling services to better understand if there are underlying issues relating to the pupil's health or wellbeing.